About Us

 Celebrating Diversity, Equity & Inclusion

-Inter-Fluve is committed to delivering excellence in aquatic engineering and ecosystem restoration.
 We approach each project with a spirit of humility and a dedication to nurturing equity and inclusion within our workplace, within ourselves, and through our projects.
 We celebrate diversity in all its forms and are committed to fostering a workplace where everyone is comfortable being themselves at work.
 We’re putting these values into practice with our Confluence Committee and through our Headwaters Program.
+Our Confluence Committee is a four-person committee composed of Inter-Fluve staff that works closely with our management team to operationalize DEI efforts such as improving hiring practices, mentoring, family leave, and review practices.
+Our Headwaters Program, outlined below, is an umbrella for our giving, outreach and internship programs.

 Headwaters Program